-- lice are head, body, and pubic lice.
+- These tiny bugs live by sucking blood from their hosts.
+The three main types of lice are head, body, and pubic lice.
 Head lice reproduce and spread quickly, especially among children.
 When healthy people come in close contact with the infected, this parasite can spread to them and multiply.
 Head lice are most commonly seen in preschool and elementary children, according to the Centers for Disease Control (CDC).

 - The CDC also states that body lice are not common to those who have access to regular bathing and laundering of bedding and clothing, but can spread rapidly in crowded living conditions where standard hygiene is difficult to obtain (such as victims of natural disasters or war, the homeless, and refugees).
 A body lice infestation may transmit more serious diseases such as typhus.